-COURSE CODE: 16CCU503A UNIT:IV(Institutional finance to Entrepreneurs) BATCH 2016-19
+CLASS:III B.COM CA COURSE NAME:ENTREPRENEURSHIP COURSE CODE: 17CCU503A UNIT:IV(Institutional finance to Entrepreneurs) BATCH 2017-2020

 In short, they provide infrastructure facilities to small scale industries.
-Due to the assistance

-SIDCO has also been responsible in spreading the industrial activity throughout several states.
+Due to the assistance provided by SIDCO, many backward areas in most of the states have been developed.
+So, SIDCO has also been responsible in spreading the industrial activity throughout several states.